-The Group's financial position and performance
+The group's financial position and performance

 The Astaldi Group's Reclassified Statement of Financial Position at 31 December 2020 is as follows.
-As regards the 2020 financial year, the values in the table take into account the effect of the discharge of debt resulting from the approval of the Astaldi composition with creditors on 17 July 2020.
+As regards the 2020 financial year, the values in the table take into account the effect of the debt relief resulting from the approval of the Astaldi composition with creditors on 17 July 2020.